hippiedev/Jonathan-Agusa/src/blog/a-react-useeffect-guide-for-beginners.md

   how to use in your app.
 thumb: ../images/featured/jim.jpg
 ---
-`useEffect` hook is a very useful and powerful tool, especially when used properly.
+The `useEffect` hook is a very useful and powerful tool, especially when used properly.
 Understanding how to use it was a bit difficult for me at first, so that's the purpose of me writing this article.
 So Let's get started then!

 ## useEffect and side effects

-`useEffect` is basically used for handling side effects in your functional component. *But what are side effects?* Side effects are basically anything that affects something outside of the scope of the current function that's being executed.
+`useEffect` is basically for handling side effects in your functional component. *But what are side effects?* Side effects are basically anything that affects something outside of the scope of the current function that's being executed.
 A very typical example of side effects are *API requests*.

 `useEffect` hooks are used in place of lifecycle methods `componentDidMount`, `componentDidUpdate` and `componentWillUnmount`.